-Here are some important points to know while preparing you sheet columns for merge with Document Studio.
+Here are some essential points to know while preparing your sheet columns for merge with Document Studio.

 The Column Headers (Table Schema)